robloo/SymbolIconManager/Source/Data/ReadMe.md

 Mapping files are serialized using JSON.
 Each mapping entry in the file has the following properties:

+ * Destination
+   * `IconSet` :
+   * `UnicodePoint` :
+   * `Name` :
+ * Source
+   * `IconSet` :
+   * `UnicodePoint` :
- * ...
+   * `Name` :
  * `GlyphMatchQuality` : See 'Match Quality' below
  * `MetaphorMatchQuality` : See 'Match Quality' below
- * IsPlaceholder : The mapping had no equivalent so a generic substitution was made.
+ * `IsPlaceholder` : The mapping had no equivalent so a generic substitution was made.
 Generally it is better not to include placeholders in a mapping file.
 Instead, just exclude the mapping altogether.
 However, in some cases an icon is quite heavily used and something needs to be provided even if there is no good match.
  * `Comments` : Descriptive comments describing the mapping and any decisions or special considerations.

+Each mapping file includes a name property for both the source and destination.
+For all icon sets except the *Fluent UI System* these names are unused and are only added to improve human readability.
+In fact, certain icon sets such as *Segoe MDL2 Assets* do not always have unique names (WifiCall0 - WifiCall4 and WifiCallBars are duplicated).
+This means they must be matched by Unicode point only.

+Future Considerations: Some icons have multiple mappings that make sense.
+It may be necessary in the future to have an optional "Priority" to indicate which mapping take precedence when there are several options.

 ## Match Quality